solana-foundation/developer-content/docs/core/tokens.md

 - `Hmyk3FSw4cfsuAes7sanp2oxSkE9ivaH6pMzDzbacqmt` is the address of the token account created to hold units of the token specified in the `create-account` command and owned by the address specified following the `--owner` flag.
+This is useful when you need to create a token account for another user.

 ```console filename="terminal" /Hmyk3FSw4cfsuAes7sanp2oxSkE9ivaH6pMzDzbacqmt/
 Creating account Hmyk3FSw4cfsuAes7sanp2oxSkE9ivaH6pMzDzbacqmt